 Use the BBC Bitesize link and Language Angels link below to access games, activities and resources to support your child's learning.

-Year 5 have been describing their journeys to school.
+Year 5 has been describing their journeys to school.
 We made a human sentence.

 'Quand je vais a l'ecole, je passe devant le parc'